 Then there's the foot soldiers: the software engineers who write the forms, who build the database, who analyze the data, who return the results back to the marketers and designers.

 Or perhaps it's the CEO — the guy that's going to be called before the hearing committees after it's all too late.

-In the end, if we're all part of the cycle, shouldn't all bear some of the responsibility?
+In the end, if we're all part of the cycle, shouldn't we all bear some of the responsibility?